Pratham16112002/logseq/pages/Design Patterns.md

 	    }
 	  };
 	  ```
-	- Use factory method when we want to provide users
+	- Use factory method when we want to provide users of the library to extends its internal components.
+	-